 Treating tooth decay used to be painful, but not anymore, thanks to sedation.
-The procedure is fast, pain-free, and will not take more than one visit to the dentist.
+The procedure is fast, pain-free, and will not take more than one visit to the dentist in Bellaire.
 Sometimes, the dentist may even not need to use anesthesia.

 If the tooth is severely decayed, the dentist will sedate you before drilling a hole into the affected tooth.
 He will then remove the decayed parts and fill the hole with the tooth filling material of your choice.

 We highly recommend coming with someone to drive you home if the dentist needs to sedate you.
 The sedation stays in the blood for up to 36 hours, and it can affect your decision making.
 Driving under the influence of sedation can increase the risk of a car accident.
 If you have no one to drive you, call a cab.
 We are here for you if you are looking for dental fillings near you in Texas.